-The year 2019-2020 marks the 100th anniversary of broadcasting in Canada.
-The Musée des ondes Emile Berliner and the Société Québécoise de Collectionneurs de Radios Anciens (SQCRA) have joined their efforts along with various actors of the Montreal area to highlight this event.
+The year 2020 marks the 100th anniversary of radio broadcasting in Canada.
+To celebrate this historic event, the Musée des ondes Emile Berliner and the Société Québécoise des Collectionneurs de Radios Anciens (SQCRA) have co-organized the Centennial of Broadcasting in Canada.

 The Centennial is a year-long engaging program that showcases the development of radio technology and content in Canada.
 Supported by our generous partners, the Centennial includes conferences, temporary exhibits, radio broadcasts and events for this celebration.

 We hope you find this site useful as an exploration tool to browse through the history of radio.
 Stay tuned and see you at our next event!

 Open to the public since 1996, the Musée des ondes Emile Berliner is dedicated to the role of Montreal in the history of the creation, capture, and diffusion of sound waves.
 The MOEB is the only Canadian institution dedicated to the preservation of sound technology heritage.
 With its collection, the museum showcases the rich industrial heritage of Saint-Henri, and the impact of Canadian innovations in global media and telecommunication development.